-CBD Cooking with Hemp
+CBD Cannabutter – Cooking with Hemp FLOWER

 by JeffThe420Chef (Chef Jeff Danzer) – Copyright Cascadia Blooms Direct

 As you begin your journey cooking with Hemp, it’s essential to know and understand the herb you are working with.
-Knowledge of Hemp itself is a good place to start, along with details about the various strains and their purported effects.
+Knowledge of hemp itself is a good place to start, along with details about the various strains and their purported effects.
 Having a handle on this information will allow you to have a safe, enjoyable edible experience.

 Hemp like the cannabis plant is a complex herb.
-The taste is noticeably herbaceous, somewhat bitter and peppery.
+The taste is noticeably herbaceous, somewhat bitter, and peppery.
 It’s also a superfood that contains various important elements and compounds you need to consider when cooking with it.
 The most important of these elements are the beautiful crystal-like resin glands called trichomes.
-Trichomes are hydrophobic and cannot be washed off the plant—and that’s lucky for us, because this is where the hemp plant stores all of its CBD and a minuscule amount of THC-A. Neither CBD nor THC-A are psychoactive.
+Trichomes are hydrophobic and cannot be washed off the plant—and that’s lucky for us because this is where the hemp plant stores all of its CBD and a minuscule amount of THC-A. Neither CBD nor THC-A is psychoactive.
 However, heat and time can cause THC-A to decarboxylate (lose its acid molecule) and transform into the psychoactive compound we know as THC.
-The amount of THC-A in hemp is so low that even if decarboxylated, any psychoactive affect from the activated THC will most probably not be noticeable.
+The amount of THC-A in hemp is so low that even if decarboxylated, any psychoactive effect from the activated THC will most probably not be noticeable.

 Like cannabis, hemp also contains terpenes and flavonoids which are responsible for variations in the plant’s smell and flavor profile, and they also have certain medicinal properties of their own.
 Along with CBD and THC-A, terpenes and flavonoids contribute to the overall effect of a strain.
 But there is a time and place for everything and not everyone likes the flavor.

 The easiest way to cook with hemp is to create a CBD rich cooking oil.
 There are various ways to infuse cooking oil, ranging from simple to complicated.
-The end result you are trying to achieve, will determine which method is best for you.
+The end result you are trying to achieve will determine which method is best for you.
 Here are 2 recipes.
 The first is a simple traditional hemp oil recipe.
 The second is my Light Tasting hemp oil recipe.
 Choose whichever suits you best.

 Hemp CBD Infused Cooking Oil (Simple Steeping method)